 The student will be suspended from school for a period of five days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
 When the student returns to school, the student shall be assigned to a study hall for all unscheduled periods for the duration of the student’s high school career.
 The student shall also be strongly urged to seek more intense rehabilitative care; alternate placement may also be considered.
 In addition, the student shall not be permitted to participate in, practice, rehearse, or attend any co-curricular, interscholastic, or other school-sponsored activity for a period of time up to the duration of the student’s high school career.

-APPENDIX E. PENALTIES FOR THE USE OF TOBACCO AND/OR NICOTINE PRODUCTS
+APPENDIX E. PENALTIES FOR THE USE OR POSSESSION OF TOBACCO AND/OR NICOTINE PRODUCTS

-In accordance with New York State law, the Board of Education recognizes the health hazards associated with smoking and the use of other tobacco products and, therefore, prohibits the use or possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products by students in school buildings, on school property, and in vehicles owned or operated by the District, or at school sponsored activities, regardless of their location.
+In accordance with New York State law, the Board of Education recognizes the health hazards associated with smoking and the use of other tobacco products and, therefore, prohibits the use or possession of tobacco products or paraphernalia, and/or electronic cigarettes/vaping instruments and/or vapor products and/or dab pens or cartridges of any kind by students in school buildings, on school property, and in vehicles owned or operated by the District, or at school sponsored activities, regardless of their location.

-A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vapor products a first time, may be suspended out-of- school for a period of two days or placed in in-school suspension.
-A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products may be assigned two after-school detentions.
+A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vaping instruments and/or vapor products a first time, may be suspended out-of- school for a period of two days or placed in in-school suspension.
+A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products and/or dab pens or cartridges of any kind may be assigned two after-school detentions.

-A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vapor products a second time may be suspended out-of-school for a period of four days or placed in in-school suspension.
-A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products a second time may be assigned six after- school detentions.
+A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vaping instruments and/or vapor products a second time may be suspended out-of-school for a period of four days or placed in in-school suspension.
+A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vaping instruments and/or vapor products and/or dab pens or cartridges of any kind a second time may be assigned six after- school detentions.

-A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vapor products a third time may be suspended out-of-school for a period of four days or placed in in-school suspension.
-A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products a third time, may be placed in in-school suspension for three days.
+A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vaping instruments and/or vapor products a third time may be suspended out-of-school for a period of four days or placed in in-school suspension.
+A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vaping instruments and/or vapor products and/or dab pens or cartridges of any kind a third time, may be placed in in-school suspension for three days.

 Fourth and Each Subsequent Offense:

-A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vapor products a fourth time and each subsequent time may be suspended out-of-school for a period of four days or placed in in-school suspension.
-A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vapor products the fourth and any subsequent time, may be placed in in-school suspension for five days.
+A student who is caught smoking or using tobacco products, and/or electronic cigarettes/vaping instruments and/or vapor products a fourth time and each subsequent time may be suspended out-of-school for a period of four days or placed in in-school suspension.
+A student who is determined to be in the possession of tobacco products or paraphernalia, and/or electronic cigarettes/vaping instruments and/or vapor products and/or dab pens or cartridges of any kind the fourth and any subsequent time, may be placed in in-school suspension for five days.

 All smoking and/or tobacco/e-cigarettes/vapor use offenses are cumulative through one’s high school career.